-If you are a U.S. holder, the gross amount of any distribution we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes), other than certain pro- rata distributions of our shares, will be treated as a dividend that is subject to United States federal income taxation.
+If you are a U.S. holder, the gross amount of any distribution we pay out of our current or accumulated earnings and profits (as determined for United States federal income tax purposes), other than certain prorata distributions of our shares, will be treated as a dividend that is subject to United States federal income taxation.
 If you are a noncorporate U.S. holder, dividends that constitute qualified dividend income will be taxable to you at the preferential rates applicable to long-term capital gains provided that you hold the ordinary shares for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and other requirements are met.
 Dividends we pay with respect to the ordinary shares generally will be qualified dividend income provided that, in the year that you receive the dividend, the ordinary shares are readily tradable on an established securities market in the United States.
 Our ordinary shares are listed on The Nasdaq Global Market and we therefore expect that dividends will be qualified dividend income.

 You must include any German tax withheld from the dividend payment in this gross amount even though you do not in fact receive it.
 The dividend is taxable to you when you receive the dividend, actually or constructively.
 The dividend will not be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.
 The amount of the dividend distribution that you must include in your income will be the U.S. dollar value of the Euro payments made, determined at the spot Euro/U.S. dollar rate on the date the dividend distribution is includible in your income, regardless of whether the payment is in fact converted into U.S. dollars.
-Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date you include the dividend payment in income to the date you convert the payment into U.S. dollars will be treated as ordinary income or loss from sources within the United States for foreign tax credit limitation purposes.
+Generally, any gain or loss resulting from currency exchange fluctuations during the period from the date you include the dividend payment in income to the date you convert the payment into U.S. dollars will be treated as ordinary income or loss and will not be eligible for the special tax rate applicable to qualified dividend income.
+The gain or loss generally will be income or loss from sources within the United States for foreign tax credit limitation purposes.
 Distributions in excess of current and accumulated earnings and profits, as determined for United States federal income tax purposes, will be treated as a non-taxable return of capital to the extent of your basis in the ordinary shares and thereafter as capital gain.
 However, we do not expect to calculate earnings and profits in accordance with United States federal income tax principles.
 Accordingly, you should expect to generally treat distributions we make as dividends.